Woutitit/woutitit.github.io/production/compression-limiting-clipping.md

 ### Todo
 - Knee?
 - Sustain?

-## Transparant compression
-I'll share some techniques in a moment but if you're using compressors to actually compress stuff you'll usually want to make your compressed signal [as "transparant" as possible](https://en.wikipedia.org/wiki/Transparency_(data_compression)#:~:text=In%20data%20compression%20and%20psychoacoustics,has%20no%20perceptible%20compression%20artifacts.)

-In other words, you want your compressed signal to sound like it's not even being compressed at all since then that means your sound is still sounding as it should.
-Of course you still do want to achieve your compressor goals so a balance needs to be struck between the too.

-Generally speaking, setting a slow attack and release will be the most transparant.
-In fact, set the slowest attack and release and no matter the ratio or threshold, your signal will barely get compressed and even if it gets compressed, there will never be big fluctuations in your sound due to the slow release.
-Add in a very low ratio, in fact the lowest 1:1 and you have the most transparant compression: no compression at all.

 ## Compression goals
 (Note: this section needs to be added to/changed until I learn more about compression)